 These are all possibilities.
 A well-trained Yoga Therapist will assess each individual and with their client, help find the practices that move them out of anxiety states that are detrimental to their well being.
 Yoga therapy is not, and should not be, a one size fits all modality.
 Research is very useful in showing us the ways in which yoga might help suffering.
 But it does not cover all the possibilities and nuances that a Yoga Therapist and a client can discover together in terms of helping that individual rise out of suffering and move towards a happier and more content state of being.

 After working with hundreds of individuals for anxiety in all its forms and manifestations, and seeing their ability to create the change they desire, I am a believer and advocate that yoga therapy is an excellent choice for those working with this aspect of themselves.
-If you are reading this and have anxiety issues you are dealing with, I would encourage you to find a Yoga Therapist who can help you find your way to a more peaceful life.
+If you are reading this and have anxiety or other mental health issues you are dealing with, I would encourage you to find a Yoga Therapist who can help you find your way to a more peaceful life.

 May we all find the bliss and contentment our heart’s desire.